Farama-Foundation/HighwayEnv/docs/actions/index.md

 Similarly to continuous actions, the longitudinal (speed changes) and lateral (lane changes) actions can be disabled separately through the {py:attr}`~highway_env.envs.common.action.DiscreteMetaAction.longitudinal` and {py:attr}`~highway_env.envs.common.action.DiscreteMetaAction.lateral` parameters.
-For instance, in the default configuration of the {ref}`intersection <environments_intersection>` environment, only the speed is controlled by the agent, while the lateral control of the vehicle is automatically performed by a {ref}`steering controller <vehicle_controller>` to track a desired lane.
+For instance, in the default configuration of the {ref}`intersection <environments-intersection>` environment, only the speed is controlled by the agent, while the lateral control of the vehicle is automatically performed by a {ref}`steering controller <vehicle-controller>` to track a desired lane.

 ## Manual control